RonitKesarkar/TheEngima/README.md

 # TheEngima
-Code to create enigma encryption and decryption.....
+GUI application which replicates the old Engima machine to perform encryption and decryption with five rotors.